Slicing the Truth: Audience and reception

 This is a technical monograph, requiring its readers to have some familiarity with computability theory and Ramsey theory.
 Prior knowledge of reverse mathematics is not required.
 It is written in a somewhat informal style, and includes many exercises, making it usable as a graduate textbook or beginning work in reverse mathematics; reviewer François Dorais writes that it is an "excellent introduction to reverse mathematics and the computability theory of combinatorial principles" as well as a case study in the methods available for proving results in reverse mathematics.

 Reviewer William Gasarch complains about two missing topics, the work of Joe Mileti on the reverse mathematics of canonical versions of Ramsey's theorem, and the work of James Schmerl on the reverse mathematics of graph coloring.
 Nevertheless he recommends this book to anyone interested in reverse mathematics and Ramsey theory.
-And reviewer Benedict Easthaugh calls it "a welcome addition ... providing a fresh and accessible look at a central aspect of contemporary reverse mathematical research."
+And reviewer Benedict Eastaugh calls it "a welcome addition ... providing a fresh and accessible look at a central aspect of contemporary reverse mathematical research."